Turtle-Arena/turtle-arena-archive/trunk/tmnt-readme.txt

-TMNT Arena (working title) is a WIP TMNT fangame based on the ioquake3 engine.
+TMNT Arena (working title) is a work in progress TMNT fangame based on the ioquake3 engine.

 == Version ==
-TMNT Arena Alpha 1.0.6 June 2, 2009
+TMNT Arena Alpha 0.1.0 June 6, 2009

 == Credits ==
 id software
 ioquake3
-Tremulous
-OpenArena
 GNU Freefonts
-Turtle Man
+Zack "ZTurtleMan" Middleton

+Also see "Code" section for full list.

 == Installing ==
 Extract TMNT Arena into a directory, such as